 In outback Queensland in December, it’s hot and sunny.
 It’s not cold and gloomy, as in Europe or North America at this time of year.
 The skies are blue and the air is dry and clear.
 There’s certainly no snow or ice.

 So, given that it’s summertime, why do people in outback Queensland decorate their streets, buildings and homes with snowmen, gnomes and reindeer?
 We saw quite a few examples of these in the towns we visited.
+Here I’ve included a snowman pictured in a garden at Morven, and a reindeer decoration at a Charleville hotel.

 However, we also spied some “Aussie” alternatives, which (I think) are more meaningful.
 Instead of snowmen and gnomes: At a hotel in Isisford a one-metre high statue of a swagman stands in the beer garden holding a “Merry Christmas” banner.
 Instead of reindeer: Some folk use kangaroos in their Christmas light shows.
 We saw kangaroos (both live and dead) by the roadside everywhere we travelled in central western and south western Queensland.